In their varied role, museum/gallery exhibitions officers organise exhibitions, carry out research and coordinate talks and events

 - Disclosure and Barring Service (DBS) clearance - if you're working with children and young people

-- a full driving licence.
+- a full driving licence - may be helpful.

 Pre-entry experience is essential, and can be gained through volunteering and internships.
 Work experience helps you build the necessary practical skills and develop awareness of visitor needs.
 It also gives you the opportunity to get to know people in the field.
 Ideally, aim for experience where you can help to mount an exhibition or work with visitor services.